WildMeOrg/old_wildme-docs/docs/developers/elasticsearch.md

 ## REST APIs

-We query Elasticsearch for matching results when provided a search body.
+We query Elasticsearch for matching results when provided with a search body.
 The response from Elasticsearch is a list of GUIDs and the results are sorted, paginated, and loaded from the Houston database directly.
 While the contents of specific search results may be slightly outdated, the returned schemas are based on the local DB version of an object.
 Furthermore, we pass Elasticsearch APIs errors back to the user as a `BAD_REQUEST` with the same error message.

 You may search supported models with Elasticsearch using the APIs listed below: